-Unfortunately, I don't have the choice of riding a roller coaster again.
+Unfortunately, I don't have the choice of riding again.
 Most days include similar rides.
-Some are kiddie versions and some are the latest and greatest thrill rides, but for those who battle mental illnesses/addictions, there are very few says with the option of not getting on that roller coaster.
+Some are kiddie versions and some are the latest and greatest thrill rides, but for those who battle mental and physical illnesses as well as addictions, there are very few days with the option of not getting on at least one type of roller coaster.

-Finding peace in the midst of these storms while riding that roller coaster is my goal.
+Finding calm in the midst of these storms while riding that roller coaster is my goal.
 But how?

 In every addiction recovery group, the importance of gratefulness is mentioned.
 It's also vital for those with mental illness... or who lean towards pessimism... or actually anyone breathing.

-With everything I've gone through in my life, I thought I had reasons to be pessimistic.
-I used it as a safety measure - after all, if I've imagined and prepared for the worst thing that could happen, then I'd be ready for anything.
+With everything I've gone through in my life, I thought I had justifiable reasons to be pessimistic.
+I use it as a safety measure - after all, if I've imagined and prepared for the worst thing that could happen, then I'd be ready for anything.

 But it doesn't work that way.
 Looking for the bad in everything, consciously or unconsciously, takes its toll.
-I am a prime example that if you have that attitude long enough, you won't be able to stop.
+I am a prime example that if you have that attitude long enough, it's extremely difficult to change.

 Having several anxiety disorders doesn't help.
 In fact, they may be the cause.
 It's like the question of which came first - the chicken or the egg – but it really doesn't matter.
 It’s something that needs to be corrected.

-It started with a phone call.
-It was pity party time and my boyfriend mentioned that I should be grateful within the situation.
-However, earlier in the conversation, he had his own pity party about something he's dealing with.
-I thought I was so clever and turned the tables on him, telling him that he should also be grateful in his situation.
+My epiphany started with a phone call.
+It was pity-party time and my boyfriend mentioned that I should be grateful within my horrible situation.
+However, earlier in the conversation, he had his own pity-party about an issue he's having.
+I thought I was so clever when I turned the tables on him, telling him that he should also be grateful in his situation.